davidthuman/service-spoof/docs/ai-assisted-coding.md

 I also don't know why, but it likes to include the function or struct name in the comments above its definition.
 However, after looking at other Golang projects, I see that this is common.

 When the service is handling the request, and if there is a HTML template to serve, if the read file operation fails, it returns the error via the HTTP response.
 I am unsure if we want this, as it will expose information about the system.
 Should it just return a generic 500 error message and log the error for the admin to note.

+## Database Migrations

+For initializing the database, the AI started with just having the SQL commands as a string in Go and initialized the database on start-up (`CREATE TABLE IF NOT EXISTS`).
+This is fine for the start of the project (make it work, make it right, make it fast), but I would like to change the database schema as the project develops.

+I asked the AI to use the common [golang-migrate](https://github.com/golang-migrate/migrate) project for database migrations.

 # Appendix